buboi/modbus-simulator/README.md

   - `type`: Register type (`holding`, `input`, `coil`, or `discrete`).
   - `address`: Register address to update.
   - `csv_column`: Column name in the CSV file to use for the register value.
+  - `scale`: Optional multiplier applied to the CSV value before it is written to the register (defaults to `1`).
+  - `offset`: Optional value added after scaling (defaults to `0`).
+  - `data_type`: Optional numeric representation for holding and input registers.
+Supported values are `uint16`, `int16`, and `float32`.
+Float32
+    values consume two consecutive registers starting at `address`.

 The simulator loops through the CSV rows continuously.
-Coil and discrete input values treat any non-zero CSV value as `true`.
+Coil and discrete input values treat any non-zero (after applying scale and offset) CSV value as `true`.